How do you feel about using technology to help manage health? Take our survey here.

 View all responses caret icon

-The next thing that was highlighted was this short abbreviation that was mentioned everywhere.
-I felt like it has to do a lot with distinguishing kidney health and that was “eGFR”.
-So of course, one of my questions was what is eGFR?
-So, she explained it to me.
+The next thing that was highlighted was a short abbreviation mentioned everywhere.
+I felt that it had a lot to do with understanding kidney health, and that was "eGFR".
+So, of course, one of my questions was what is eGFR?.
+She explained it to me.

-My doctor told me that as our body loses its ability to clean the bloodstream, it starts accumulating and pressure increase on our kidney to work more.
-We slowly lose our kidney function if not getting it treated timely.
-Because in the initial stages, it is possible to reverse the damage.
-But later on, it gets chronic and can only be managed by different treatments like dialysis or transplant.
+My doctor told me that as our body loses its ability to clean the bloodstream, waste starts accumulating, and pressure increases on our kidneys to work more.
+We slowly lose our kidney function if not treated in time.
+In the initial stages, it is possible to reverse the damage.
+But later on, it becomes chronic and can only be managed by different treatments like dialysis or transplant.

-When I left the office that day, I was flooded with this information and how lightly we take our body organ’s health.
+When I left the office that day, I was flooded with this information and how lightly we take our body organs' health.
 Our kidneys are doing all the hard work without us even knowing about it.
-I will be honest here.
-I never knew that kidneys do so much for our bodies and how sensitive they are to be taken very seriously.
+I will be honest here: I never knew that kidneys do so much for our bodies and how sensitive they are and should be taken very seriously.

-Since I am diabetic myself, I was already being cautioned about the importance of taking care of myself and not smoking, and cutting back on salt.
+Since I have diabetes myself, I was already being cautioned about the importance of taking care of myself, not smoking, and cutting back on salt.

-So, my suggestion is next time your doctor says something that needs extra care, just do it.
-But more than that, read about it and ask questions about it to your health care professional.
+So, my suggestion is this: Next time your doctor says something that needs extra care, just do it.
+But more than that, read about it and ask questions about it to your healthcare professional.
 Unless we are fully aware of what we are facing, we will not be able to fight it.

 My son knows that he can pick himself up no matter what.
 He does this with a smile on his face, a positive attitude, and the determination to keep trying and never give up.
 Stay healthy my friends and take extra care of those little beans in your body who have a lot on their plate.